stackitcloud/terraform-provider-stackit/docs/resources/key_pair.md

 page_title: "stackit_key_pair Resource - stackit"
 subcategory: ""
 description: |-
   Key pair resource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
 Allows uploading an SSH public key to be used for server authentication.
   Usage with server

   resource "stackit_key_pair" "keypair" {